Wiz-IO/platform-wizio/README.md

 **Simulator !?!?** Arduino source codes is compiled and executed as PC applications

-Can be used for edication, tests and debuging, for working with CommPorts, Internet, Math...
+Can be used for **edication**, testing and debuging, for working with COM Ports, Internet, Math...

 Your sources can work on each Arduino board